DennisD2/tomorrow/README.md

 src/morrow/orig contains decompilation results for the original Windows 95 libraries.
 These files were created with RetDec decompiler and are a starting point for own code.

+src/vxi-ws-server contains a WebSockets server written in C that retrieves spectrum analyzer data via TCP and allows to display the data in a web browser.

+src/instr-server contains a simple TCP/IP server that can access the Spoectrum analyzer and offers a TCP/IP interface to get the spectrum analyzer data.
+The instr-server is called by the vxi-ws-server.

 src/morrow/rpc* contains my try to use ONS/RPC together with the Morrow Spectrum Analyzer.
 This try failed because it seems the Word Serial Protocol (binary data stream) does not work via ONS/RPC.

+# Regarding speed
+In tests without the spectrum analyzer, I was able to produce 1024-point samples in the instr-server and to transfer and display them with a 40 frames per second framerate at the browser.
+So the chain of two servers and the web browser is not slowing down the display of analyzer data.

+The spectrum analyzer needs between 0.25 microseconds and 250 milliseconds per spectrum point.
+The speed depends on filter settling time and slows down when using very narrow resolution bandwith filter values.
+So for 500 points the analyzer needs between some milliseconds and ~120 seconds for a complete scan.

+So the bottleneck is usually the analyzer, not the network transmission and browser code.

 ## State of code: